Transatlantic Commission on Election Integrity

 The TCEI brings together eminent persons from different backgrounds with one shared goal: to ensure people decide freely, based on independent information, who should represent them.

-• Continue to provide a global platform for the debate on election interference and disinformation with our #DefendDemocracy webinar series.
+Continue to provide a global platform for the debate on election interference and disinformation.

-• The fight against foreign interference in our democracies through disinformation and cyber attacks is not limited to the transatlantic hemisphere.
-We are therefore committed to expanding our global network and engagement to ensure a multistakeholder exchange of threat perceptions, common patterns, and successful counterstrategies and best practices around the world on an ongoing basis.
+The fight against foreign interference in our democracies through disinformation and cyberattacks is not limited to the transatlantic hemisphere.
+We are therefore determined to keep expanding our global network and engagement to ensure a continuous exchange of threat perceptions, common patterns and successful counter-strategies and best practices around the world.
+This is particularly important in this super election year.

 Commission members